1cbyc/domain_verifier/README.md

 # this is how to use my tool

-this guide provides instructions on how to set up and use the CLI Domain Verifier you built.
+this guide provides instructions on how to set up and use the CLI Domain Verifier you built. you need to have these installed:

-## Prerequisites

-Ensure you have the following installed:
 - Python 3.6 or higher
 - pip